martinthomas/annx-doc/staff.md

 ## First Steps for Tournament Staff

 ### Ask for a login
-Yu will need a login if you don't already have one (note - for a tournament, there only needs to be one or two people with login credentials).
+You will need a login if you don't already have one (note - for a tournament, there only needs to be one or two people with login credentials).

-You will get a message from the admin team with your password.
+If approved, you will get a message from the admin team with your password.

 You will also get an email from "empty-river-3404 <no-reply@auth0user.net>" asking you to verify your account.
 Click on the link that says verify or on the button that says Verify Your Account.
 ![verify email image](/assets/img/verify_account.png)